-- Week 2 Tuesday Noon submission of Practical Notebooks to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 3 Tuesday Noon absolute deadline for submission of Team Design Project report (3 copies) to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 3 Friday Team Design Project presentations.
+- Week 2 Tuesday Noon Submission of Practical Books and complete set of Practical Reports to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 3 Tuesday Noon absolute deadline for submission of Team Design Project report (3 copies) to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 3 Friday Team Design Project presentations. - Week 3 Friday Deadline to transfer from M.Eng to B.A. in Materials Science, taking a reduced set of Options courses with a literature based research module in the 3rd year.

-- Week 1 Friday submit your Part II Preference form to the Part II Project Organiser. - Week 2 Friday Noon deadline for receiving entries for the Part I examination College co-ordinated. - Week 3 Tuesday Noon absolute deadline for submission of Characterisation / Modelling Option report to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 4 Tuesday 2.00 p.m.
+- Week 6 Friday submit your Part II Preference form to the Part II Project Organiser. - Week 2 Friday Noon deadline for receiving entries for the Part I examination College co-ordinated. - Week 3 Tuesday Noon absolute deadline for submission of Characterisation / Modelling Option report to the Chair of Examiners in the Honour School of Materials Science, c/o Deputy Administrator (Academic). - Week 4 Tuesday 2.00 p.m.
 Part II Open Day.